Are you looking for an English tutor?

 Upwork is a website for freelancers—individuals who work per project instead of with just one company.
 It’s easier to find a trustworthy tutor here than on Craigslist, since there are reviews and ratings of each freelancer, but the prices may also be higher.

 Finding a tutor on Upwork is simple: Create an account and post a description of what you’re looking for.
 You can even invite people to apply to your job.
 Just search for “English tutor” in the search bar and you’ll find a list of rated freelancers.

-Price: It will depend on the tutor however average $$.
+Price: It’ll depend on the tutor, but the average is $$.

-If you don’t know where to start, you can use the “match me with a tutor” form and it will help you find the perfect tutor for your needs.
+If you don’t know where to start, you can use the “match me with a tutor” form and it’ll help you find the perfect one for your needs.